Introduction

 For security reasons, the representative must enter the customer’s account number, first name, last name, and the last 4 digits of the customer’s social security number.

-When all the information matches the customer’s data, the credit card numbers used by the customer will be shown.
+When all the information matches the customer’s data, the application will display the credit card numbers used by the customer.

 The problem is not in the conceptual design but in the actual implementation of the code.

-To make this page work, the application running inside the web server needs to run a SQL against the database.
-That SQL might look like the above example.
+To make this page work, the application running inside the web server must run a SQL against the database.
+That SQL might look like the example above.

-However, this SQL seems like the correct SQL to run and there’s no apparent way to get credit card information without entering the customer’s information.
+That SQL seems to be correct, with no apparent way to get credit card information without entering the correct customer’s information.

 The Attack